jeffpar/pcjs.v1/devices/ti57/rom/README.md

 about this dump, including who provided it, what the TMS-1500 chip version was, what the contents of the ROM were, or how those contents differed from previous dumps.

-He also went out of his way to obscure the ROM dump within the TI57E.EXE binary.
-However, by using a debugger and carefully stepping through the program, I discovered that all 2048 words of the ROM were stored as a series of 32-bit floating-point numbers.
+Using a debugger and carefully stepping through the TI57E.EXE program, I discovered that all 2048 words of that ROM were stored as a series of 32-bit floating-point numbers.
 I've saved a [dump](ti57hrast2fp.txt) of the floating-point data.

 I then wrote a [script](fp2le.js) to convert the 32-bit floating-point values to 16-bit words, and then diff'ed the results with the [Little-endian ROM](ti57le.bin) from the "TMC1501NC DI 7741" chip: